-The Newmans enjoyed a happy and successful, 50-year marriage.
-Paul and Joanne both carried their weight, so to speak, in keeping their relationship faithful and strong.
+The Newmans enjoyed a happy and successful 50-year marriage.
+Paul and Joanne both carried their weight in keeping their relationship faithful and strong.
 But Joanne’s decision to base her career moves around her husband may have been the deciding factor in the ultimate success of the Woodward/Newman marriage.

-And it’s not like Joanne’s career suffered.
-She may have made more films if she’d participated in projects that didn’t involve Paul, but the films Joanne did make after her marriage were all quality productions.
+In many ways, Joanne’s decision to put her marriage first was beneficial to her career.
+Joanne may have made more films if she’d participated in projects that didn’t involve Paul, but the films Joanne did make after her marriage were quality productions.

-And of course, she had her Oscar win just after their marriage, another three Best Actress nominations interspersed throughout their marriage, and there’s the fact that Joanne could–and frequently did–use her husband’s super-stardom to make films out of stories she found interesting.
+And of course Joanne had her Oscar win just after their marriage, another three Best Actress nominations interspersed throughout their marriage, and there’s the fact that Joanne could—and did—use her husband’s super-stardom to make films out of stories she found interesting.

 I’d say Joanne Woodward did pretty well for her own happiness, career, family, and marriage by putting her role as Mrs. Paul Newman first.